omegas82128/Aikino/README.md

 ```

 #### I got the notification that icon was applied.
 Why isn't the icon displayed on the folder yet?
 Windows File Explorer updates on its own pace.
-It can apply the icon from a few seconds to about 2 minutes.
+It can apply the icon in a few seconds to about 2 minutes.
 It will update on refreshing or when you restart the File Explorer.

 #### I changed poster size from settings.
 Why is the downloaded poster of previous size?
 The change takes effect on application restart.
 So when you restart the application, Aikino will download the poster in the new size.